 We conduct theoretical research on how neural networks learn and compute.
-We work at the interface of computational neuroscience and machine learning.
+To that end, we work at the interface of computational neuroscience and machine learning.
 Our group is based at the FMI in Basel, Switzerland.

 WordPress RSS Feed by Theme Mason